ATM2100/GuidedWalkThroughOfLinux/Guide.md

 $ ls -l
 $ ls -al
 ```
-When the `ls -a' command is run, the out put will be all the files including hidden files.
+When the `ls -a` command is run, the output will be all the files including hidden files.
 A hidden file starts with a period such as `.filename` and a hidden directory is something like `.directory`.
 The `ls -l` command shows a "long list" which comes out to be extra information about the files and directories.
 The permissions, file size and date last opened are all visible in the long list.
 The last command `ls -al` or `ls -la`, is simply combining the `-l` and `-a' commands into a single flag.
 Using both flags makes both take effect when the command runs so that you can see both hidden files and the longer list.

 ### cd
 The `cd` command or "Change Directory" does exactly what it says on the tin.
 It changes the directory you are currently in to another directory, which is the first argument.
 A couple of examples include: